 In any one day, no player shall play more than 100 minutes.

-It is the responsibility of the teacher, parent/ carer or organisation to ensure the child does not exceed this.

-Each school will determine its own playing time within the maximum time permitted however the maximum duration will be two halves of 30 minutes.
+It is the responsibility of the parent/carer or organisation to ensure the child does not exceed this.
+Each league/competition will determine its own playing time within the maximum time permitted however the maximum duration will be two halves of 30 minutes.

-It is permitted during friendly matches that the periods of play can be split into equal quarters.
+It is permitted during development matches that the periods of play can be split into equal quarters.

 The half time interval must not exceed 15 minutes.

-Please refer to the Standard Code of Rules for Youth Competitions.
+Please refer to the Standard Code of Rules for